 Alexandre Premat is a French racing driver who competed in different single-seater, sports car and touring car championships since his racing debut in 2000.

-His most recent success was the victory in the 2016 Pirtek Enduro Cup of the Australian V8 Supercars Championship, together with Shane van Gisbergen.
+His most recent success was the victory at Bathurst 1000 race in 2019, together with Scott McLaughlin.
+Three years earlier, he won Pirtek Enduro Cup in the Australian Supercars Championship, together with Shane van Gisbergen.

 Earlier in a career, Premat was the 2008 Le Mans Series champion, the 2006 A1 Grand Prix champion, the 2004 F3 Macau Grand Prix winner and 2002 French Formula Renault champion.